benjdod/comp533-piazzahelper/README.md

 This is a helper script that attempts to automate creating and updating your Piazza diary for COMP 533 with Selenium.

-## Some Notes

- - ℹ️ this driver has only been tested on Google Chrome.
-It can be modified to use a different browser pretty easily but results may vary.

- - ⚠️ make a backup of your diary before using this script.
-Although it has been tested and worked on, I can make no guarantees for your data's safety, so better safe than sorry!

 ## Getting Started

 #### Your First Time